 Henry, Prince of Wales(1594-1612), Eldest son of James I

-Sitter associated with 42 portraits
+Sitter in 42 portraits

 The eldest son of James I and Anne of Denmark, Henry was reputed to be an ideal warrior prince: athletic, brave, noble, clever, cultured and ardently Protestant.
 He became the focus for courtiers who advocated a more militant foreign policy, and for those who sought to make London a great cultural centre in Europe.
 Henry assembled an important collection of paintings, sculpture and books; and patronised artists, architects, writers and musicians.
 He was actively engaged with the development of the navy, exploration and foreign politics.
-His sudden death, probably from typhoid fever, at the age of eighteen, was a devastating blow to the hopes of many at home and abroad.
+His sudden death in 1612, probably from typhoid fever, at the age of eighteen, was a devastating blow to the hopes of many at home and abroad.